 The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 Many people supply their services to clients, not directly as a self-employed person, but via a company.
-The tax and NICs advantages of this way of working are significant.
+The tax and NIC advantages of this way of working are significant.
 See the Introduction to personal service companies guidance note.

-Since April 2000, anti-avoidance legislation applies to individuals who would be employees of their clients if they did not use an intermediary, see the Employed or self-employed guidance note.
+Anti-avoidance legislation applies to individuals who would be employees of their clients if they did not use an intermediary, see the Employed or self-employed guidance note.
 For the general rules, see the Personal service company rules guidance note and the Intermediaries and the public sector guidance note.

 The legislation talks about an ‘intermediary’ between the worker and the client.
 Normally this intermediary is a service company, but services provided via a partnership or by another individual are also caught.